Linearized supergravity with a dynamical preferred frame: Calculus in superspace

-In this Appendix we list the gauge variations of various superfield operators that can potentially enter into the quadratic Lagrangian.
 We expand the variations as linear combinations of independent contributions.
 For the $CP$-even sector the coefficients of this expansion are listed in Table~\ref{tab:1} and for the $CP$-odd sector in Table~\ref{tab:2}.
 Each column in the tables corresponds to a given operator and rows to the terms in the expansion of its variation.
 The notations for the rows are, \bseq

 \eseq We focus only on the part of the variations proportional to $L_\b$; the terms with $\bar L_{\dot\b}$ are obtained by complex conjugation.
 For example, from the second column of Table~\ref{tab:1} one reads,